syncfusion-content/ej2-gantt-docs/ej2-javascript/gantt/pdf-export/pdf-export.md

 ### Exporting with taskbar template

 The PDF export functionality allows to export taskbar templates that include `images` and `text` to an PDF document using [pdfQueryTaskbarInfo](../../api/gantt/#pdfquerytaskbarinfo) event.
-Taskbars in the exported PDF document can be customized or formatted using the `pdfQueryTaskbarInfo` event for parent taskbar template, taskbar template and milestone templates.
+Taskbars in the exported PDF document can be customized or formatted using the `pdfQueryTaskbarInfo` event for parent taskbar template, taskbar templates and milestone templates.

 In the following sample, taskbar templates with images and text are exported to PDF using [taskbarTemplate](https://ej2.syncfusion.com/documentation/api/gantt/pdfQueryTaskbarInfoEventArgs/#taskbarTemplate) properties in the [pdfQueryTaskbarInfo](https://ej2.syncfusion.com/documentation/api/gantt/#pdfquerytaskbarinfo) event.